meengit/vagrant-ansible-windows/Readme.md

 * `PYTHONPATH` points Python to additional directories holding private libraries.
 In the context of Cygwin, Python gets installed in the `lib` folder of Cygwin, and we have to make sure, Python recognizing this fact.
 * In the third line, we're map the `pip` command correctly into our Cygwin environment.

 But why we have to set this?
 Depending on your environment, it's maybe optional.
-Settings these properties makes sure we have no conflicts with possible "native" Python installations on Microsoft Windows (for instance in `C:\Python39\python.exe`).
+Setting these properties makes sure we have no conflicts with possible "native" Python installations on Microsoft Windows (for instance in `C:\Python39\python.exe`).

 ### Optional but recommended